 - Sinusitis and infections of the ears or lungs.
 Your risk of getting these conditions is higher if you have hay fever or asthma.

-To evaluate whether you have an allergy, your doctor may:
+To evaluate whether you have an allergy, your health care provider will likely:

 - Ask detailed questions about signs and symptoms

 - Have you keep a detailed diary of symptoms and possible triggers

 If you have a food allergy, your provider will likely: